 - Client computer lab

 - Private offices for clinicians and administrative staff

 First Step House celebrated the Grand Opening of the first phase of the Recovery Campus on January 8, 2016.
 FSH will now dedicate time and resources to the completion of the Phase Two.
 At an estimated cost of $15 million, the completion of Phase Two will be the culmination of a vision to develop a full service recovery campus designed to meet the treatment, housing and long-term recovery needs of men struggling with substance use and mental health disorders.

-Phase 2 Highlights - Completion: TBD
+Phase 2 Highlights - Projected Completion: 2019